aws-samples/unishop-monolith-to-microservices/README.md

    ```
 In part 2 we've introduced API gateway to front the legacy application.
 This is the first step moving
 towards microservice architecture.
 Fronting your legacy application with API gateway enables more than
-just move to microservices, you can also introduce GraphQL on top of it to merge schemas and create
+just a move to microservices, you can also introduce GraphQL on top of it to merge schemas and create
 API’s which pulls information from different microservices, giving the business ability to test
 different data consumption patterns and innovate rapidly.
    ```